eetumustonen/WSDschoolProj/README.md

 Documentation coming soon.
 The javascript files are in the shopping-lists folder and the application is run on localhost:7777 for now.
+IDE used is VSCode.